-- Monitoring issuers which fall below the quantitative and qualitative tolerance thresholds set for a PAI by the Manager and the Sub-Investment Manager; - Stewardship and/or setting engagement objectives with issuers which fall below the quantitative and qualitative tolerance thresholds set for a PAI; and - Application of the NB ESG exclusion policies detailed above, which includes consideration of several of the PAIs.
+- Monitoring issuers which fall below the quantitative and qualitative tolerance thresholds set for a PAI or Sovereign PAI by the Manager and the Sub-Investment Manager; - Stewardship and/or setting engagement objectives with issuers which fall below the quantitative and qualitative tolerance thresholds set for a PAI or Sovereign PAIs; and - Application of the NB ESG exclusion policies detailed above, which includes consideration of several of the PAIs. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: